nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 :bulb: **Tip:** Press Ctrl-F to open the find prompt in your browser.
 You can type in keywords such as `add` or `edit` to quickly navigate to those parts of the document.

 </div>

+## **General Information**
+McGymmy (MG) is a **desktop app for managing diet and exercise, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, McGymmy can log your diet and exercise tasks, goals and progress done faster than traditional GUI apps.

 ## **Setting up, getting started**

 Refer to the guide [_Setting up and getting started_](SettingUp.md).